7 Best Washers and Dryers of 2026

 - 240V / 30-amp circuit required for the dryer; power cord and fill hoses are sold separately, adding to installation cost

 The 4.5 cu. ft. front-load washer paired with a 7.4 cu. ft. vented dryer is effectively a full-size laundry setup in a 27-inch wide tower.
-TurboWash 360 and AI Fabric Sensor bring the same technology LG puts in its premium standalone front-load washers.
+TurboWash 360 and the AI Fabric Sensor bring the same technology LG puts in its premium standalone front-load washers.
 ThinQ Wi-Fi enables the full LG smart laundry feature set — remote start, cycle notifications, AI-powered fabric recommendations, and downloadable wash cycles for specialty fabrics.

 COMFEE’ 24” All-in-One Combo Washer Dryer